Viticulture in Paraná: First half

 The expansion phase of vine culture in the state took place in the mid-nineteenth century with varieties of rustic grapes (American) brought from the state of São Paulo, and fixed in the surroundings of Curitiba, being predominant the cultivars Bordeaux or Terci, the Goethe, Concord, Isabel among others.

 However, the great insertion and fixation of the culture occurred with the cultivars Isabel and Terci (or Bordeaux, Ives) by Italian settlers, in the surroundings of Curitiba and in the border municipalities with the state of Santa Catarina.
-More recently, around 1940, an important new area of highly technological viticulture was established in the northern region of Paraná.

-The introduction of grape growing in the Norte Pioneiro region came through the hands of Japanese farmers who had settled in the region to grow coffee.
+More recently, around 1940, a new area of highly technological viticulture was established in the northern region of Paraná.The introduction of grape growing in the Norte Pioneiro region came through the hands of Japanese farmers who had settled in the region to grow coffee.
 The prosperity came from the pioneering of Toshikatsu Wakita who, in the 60's, brought the fine grape to the region, the current base of the economy.
 Despite the good results obtained by the first settlers, the culture initially had its cultivation almost restricted to the members of the Japanese colony.
 In 1975, with the advent of the great frost that decimated the coffee plantations in the region, viticulture proved to be a viable option for small producers in the municipality, who expanded its cultivation in the region.

 With the occupation of the Southwest region by Italian and German descendants coming from other regions of Paraná, Santa Catarina, and Rio Grande do Sul, there was a great expansion and development of viticulture in the region.
 Today it has a well organized and structured sector in several cities.

 Second half

 Until the 1960s, viticulture was considered an activity of great economic importance throughout the state, also strongly associated with socio-cultural traditions.
-Besides the cantinas for self consumption, already at the beginning of the century, large wineries were established, such as Vinhos Paraná, Colombo, Guarise, Vinícola Campo Largo, Vinhos Durigan, Santa Felicidade...
+Besides the cantinas for self consumption, already at the beginning of the century, large wineries were established, such as Vinhos Paraná, Colombo, Guarise, Vinícola Campo Largo, Vinhos Durigan, and Santa Felicidade.
 This market would remain advantageous until the mid-1960s, when the grape and wine crisis emerges.

 The early 1960s were marked by the decline of viticulture.
 Several factors contributed to the decline of production: